it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 > This prevents accidental misconfiguration and allows election technology providers the ability to prove the component has been properly and securely configured.

 > Reference: CIS Security Best Practices for Non-Voting Election Technology 2.1.4

+### Deploy System Configuration Management Tools

+Deploy system configuration management tools that will automatically enforce and redeploy configuration settings to systems at regularly scheduled intervals.

+> Where possible, each component should be inspected and updated with the latest known good secure configuration prior to use in any election.

+Applies to: All

+Method: Copy

+> Reference: CIS Security Best Practices for Non-Voting Election Technology 2.1.5

 ### Enable Operating System Anti-Exploitation Features and Deploy Anti-Exploit Technologies